 Welcome to CaTaLOG – Cambridge Trainee Librarians’ Online Group.

 This is a blog site displaying the work of current Library Graduate Trainees based around Cambridge University Colleges and Faculties.
-The site was founded in 2004 and provides information on careers in librarianship and the CILIP graduate trainee scheme, as well as an insight into life as a graduate trainee in Cambridge.
+The site was founded in 2004 and provides information on careers in librarianship and the CILIP (Chartered Institute of Library and Information Professionals) graduate trainee scheme, as well as an insight into life as a graduate trainee in Cambridge.

-The 2014-2015 graduate trainees started in August and September.
+The 2015-2016 graduate trainees started in August and September.
+Christ’s, Newnham, Pembroke, Trinity, St John’s and the Classics Faculty Library continue to offer positions; in addition, this year for the first time Queens’ is offering a Library Traineeship and St. John’s is offering an Information Services Traineeship alongside the Library position, which is based primarily in the Special Collections and Archives.
 We update the website regularly with information about events, visits and our experiences thus far.
 We will be writing blogs to allow prospective trainees to get a feel for the working week at each of Cambridge’s trainee posts.

 The majority of people who apply for the graduate traineeships advertised on the CILIP website are recent graduates who have completed one or more degrees in a variety of disciplines, and each year there are also a number of mature applicants who feel the time is right for a career change.